Tell us a bit about yourself?

 Worked for FAI for 19 years with roles such as Development Officer, Regional Manager and Lead Tutor of Uefa A and Uefa B courses.

-What attracted you to getting involved with the club and what will you look to bring to the role of secretary?
+What attracted you to going for the FSR role and what will you look to bring to the role?

 How are you finding it so far?

 With just over a week and a half in, I am just getting my feet under the table.

 Of course I have met with Ian, our chairman, to identify key areas that he wants to target.

 I am also linking in with key Stakeholders in terms of how we can assist each other and grow the programme.